Transmon: Comparison to Cooper-pair box

+Applications

+Superconducting quantum processors

+Transmons are the default qubit in most large scale quantum processors, including Google's Willow processor, a chip with 105 physical transmon qubits.
+Other companies that use transmon qubits include IBM, Rigetti, and IQM.

+Bosonic or hybrid quantum memory

+While most quantum computation systems are qubit-based, an alternative method is to use harmonic oscillator modes, or bosonic modes, as the logical subspace.
+In such systems, transmons are used as ancillas for universal control of the cavity's bosonic modes.
+This allows for physical realizations of oscillator-based error correction codes.
+These codes are known as 'bosonic codes'.

 Transmons as qudits instead of qubits

 Transmons have been explored for use as d-dimensional qudits via the additional energy levels that naturally occur above the qubit subspace (the lowest two states).
 For example, the lowest three levels can be used to make a transmon qutrit; in the early 2020s, researchers have reported realizations of single-qutrit quantum gates on transmons as well as two-qutrit entangling gates.
 Entangling gates on transmons have also been explored theoretically and in simulations for the general case of qudits of arbitrary d.